brettwp/fixed_length_encoder/README.md

 # fixed_length_encoder

 A one-to-one mapping function between integers and fixed length strings, such that sequential integers are mapped to non-sequential strings.
 In other words you can obfuscate user ids for use in urls.

 * https://rubygems.org/gems/fixed_length_encoder
 * http://github.com/brettwp/fixed_length_encoder

 ## How it works

-A fixed length (default is 8) is specified and then for any integer a string is computed by first reversing the binary digits and converting that number to a base 36 number using a shuffled alphabet of 0-9, a-z.
-For example:

-    1 => otaarrtt
-    2 => laeottpr
-    3 => ronllleo
-    4 => rrnpnllr
-    5 => tnlreorn
+### Encoding

-Note that the maximum encodable value is not the same as the alphabet maximum.
-For example the default 8 character base 36 number is between 0 and 2,821,109,907,456 = `36**8`.
-But, since the bit reversal needs to be symmetric we limit the binary digits to `log(36**8, 2).floor`.
-Thus, the maximum encodable value is 2,199,023,255,552 which you can test by calling
+Converts a value to a string of fixed length (default is 8).
+As of `1.2` the maximum encodable value is the same as the alphabet maximum.
+For example the default 36 character alphabet and 8 character fixed length can encoded numbers between 0 and 2,821,109,907,455 = `36**8 - 1`.

-    max_value = (2**Math::log(36**8, 2).floor)
-    FixedLengthEncoder.encode(max_value - 1)
-    FixedLengthEncoder.encode(max_value)

-and noting that one raises an error and the other returns `cccccccc`.
+### Decoding

+Given a string returns the decoded number.
+Note that the two operations are reversible and adjacent values are unlikely to return adjacent strings (See Stats below).
+For example, using the default configuration:

+    FixedLengthEncoder.decode(FixedLengthEncoder.encode(100)) == 100
+    FixedLengthEncoder.encode(100) == '2n70ni9w'
+    FixedLengthEncoder.encode(101) == '50naynf8'

 ## How to install